A balloon garland is a super easy way to make a big impact for any kind of party! They’re actually incredibly easy to make by following this tutorial.

 There are a few ways to make a balloon garland.

 You can tie each balloon onto a LONG piece of twine.
 You can “sew” your balloons together by using a needle and thread and pushing the needle through the bottom of each balloon.
 Or you can do it by using a balloon decorating strip!

-I’m convinced that a balloon decorating strip is by far the easiest way to make a balloon garland so let’s chat through the steps of doing that.
+I’m convinced that a balloon decorating strip is by far the easiest way to make a balloon arch so let’s chat through the steps of doing that.

 Firs of all, you’ll need the following items:

 You’ll need a ton of latex balloons.
 I like to use ones of different sizes and colors.
 For the bulk of my balloon arches that go over half our doorway, I use about 100 balloons.
 That should give you a good idea on where to start.
 If you want to do a full doorway I would get closer to 200.

 Just remember.
 It’s much better to have too many balloons than not enough!